 Notes of chapter: Visualising Solid Shapes are presented below.
-Indepth notes along with worksheets and NCERT Solutions for Class 8.
+Indepth notes along with worksheets and NCERT Solutions.

 (1) Two dimensional figure-